-welcome to
+Welcome to

-Bria Servoss, MS, LPC, CSTIP
+Bria Servoss, LPC, CSTIP, MHC

 “I tore myself away from the safe comfort of certainties through my love for truth - and truth rewarded me.”